FadyMohareb/dupless/README.md

 # DupLess v1.0.0 (Duplication Less):

-## Deduplication for assemblies of heterozygous genomes based on read coverage and blast pairwise alignments.
+## A duplication removal tool for heterozygous genomes based on read coverage and pairwise alignments.

 Most of the currently available assemblers are designed to work on highly inbred, homozygous species and are treating differing haplotypes as separate contigs.
 However, inbreeding is not always an option and attempts to assemble a highly heterozygous species often results in a heavily duplicated assembly.
 For these cases, we created "DupLess", a tool capable of detecting and removing the duplicated regions issued from heterozygosity in diploid genomes.